orbland/contracts/docs/src/src/OrbInvocationRegistryV2.sol/contract.OrbInvocationRegistryV2.md

 ### version

-Returns the version of the Orb.
+Returns the version of the Orb Invocation Registry.
 Internal constant `_VERSION` will be increased with each upgrade.

 ```solidity